browndeer/lolcode-spec/v1.450/lolcode-spec.md

 Iteration loops include clauses for defining the iteration, and take the form,

 ```
-IM IN YR LOOP <operation> <variable> [FRUM <expression>] [BY <expression>] TIL|WILE <expression>
+IM IN YR LOOP <assignment-expression> TIL|WILE <conditional-expression>
   <code-block>
 IM OUTTA YR LOOP
 ```

-Where `<operation>` may be UPPIN (increment) or NERFIN (decrement) or any other assignment operator, the `FRUM` clause defines the intial value of *variable*, and the `BY` clause provides the argument to the assignment operator.
+Where `<assignment-expression>`  is UPPIN (increment) or NERFIN (decrement) or any other assignment expression.
+This expression is evaluated after every code-block execution (but before the TIL/WHILE expression).

-The iteration variabe is temporary, and local to the loop.

-As an example, the code below will count backwards from 10 to 4 by 2,
+As an example, the code below will count backwards from 20 to 10 by 2, (10, 8, 6, 4)

 ```
+I HAS A i AN ITZ A NUMBR AN ITZ 10
-IM IN YR LOOP NERFIN i FRUM 10 BY 2 TIL BOTH SAEM i AN 2
+IM IN YR LOOP NERFIN i BY 2 WILE FURSTBIGGR OF i AN 10
   VISIBLE i
 IM OUTTA YR LOOP
 ```